zhaoou/notes/JS/react.md

 - alternative to .createElement()
 - compiles into .createElement() calls
 - syntax extension to JS
-- write one html element in JS
+- creates one html element in JS
 - {evaluates everything here}

 ### React component